-The bill requires the DCF, CBCs, and their subcontracted service providers that administer housing funds for young adults in the child welfare system to document actions taken to facilitate a young adult's acquisition of a residential lease, including, but not limited to, providing assurances to a landlord that funding will be provided on a monthly basis through a housing voucher.
+DCF, CBCs, and their subcontracted service providers that administer housing funds for young adults in the child welfare system must document actions taken to facilitate a young adult's acquisition of a residential lease, including, but not limited to, providing assurances to a landlord that funding will be provided on a monthly basis through a housing voucher.
 This requirement applies to entities that serve young adults receiving postsecondary educational services and support or aftercare services under the Road-to-Independence Program or young adults receiving continuing care.
 (Section 2).